 Of course, a copywriter can say it best.

-That’s one reason why copywriting tends to pay more, it’s closer to the money.
+It’s one reason why copywriting tends to pay more, it’s closer to the money.

 What does a copywriter do?

-Companies put out a crap ton of content every day.
+Companies put out a ton of content every day.
 You’ve got blog posts, ads, sales pages, maybe podcasts or tv and radio ads, emails, flyers, and social media posts.

-All of that stuff is often created by a copywriter.
+A lot of that stuff is often created by a copywriter.
 They come up with a way of creating content that moves people to take action.

 Just like there are different types of freelance writing, there are different types of copywriting.

-Here are a few examples that you might know about and have come into direct contact with:
+Here are a few copywriting examples that you might know about and have come into direct contact with: